Starfox64/FoxedBot/README.md

 >- [gm_bromsock][6]

 # FoxedBot Installation
-**Warning:** Do NOT install node-steam manually unless you know what you are doing the FoxedBot package will install it automatically, please review the result of `npm install` to make sure that the command was actually successful.
+**Warning:** Do NOT install node-steam manually unless you know what you are doing, the FoxedBot package will install it automatically. please review the result of `npm install` to make sure that the command was actually successful.

 > **SteamBot**
 >- Create a new Steam account for the SteamBot